SeisoLLC/easy_infra/docs/Terraform/index.rst

 <https://www.accurics.com/products/terrascan/>`_ to semi-transparently assess
 the provided IaC against the defined security policy.

-Terraform security is included in all of the ``easy_infra`` tags, including minimal, aws, az, and latest
+Varying levels of Terraform security are included in the ``easy_infra`` tags, including minimal, aws, az, and latest.
+For more information, see `Disabling Security`_ below.

 Use Cases